I’m going to start this piece off with an unfortunate confession that deep down, you probably know, but don’t want to admit:

 Sergei Sirotkin, Brendon Hartley, Pierre Gasly, Charles Leclerc, Antonio Giovinazzi* (Technically debuted in 17’ but wasn’t a full-time until last year), George Russell, Lando Norris, Alex Albon, Nicholas Latifi

 The above, have all debuted in F1 in the last 3 years.
 Last year’s grid had 11 of its 20 names under the age of 26.
 Now a couple of names upon reflection, were placeholders.
 Hartley was a victim of circumstance after his employers had exhausted pretty much every other option they had.
-Nicholas Latifi is a solid all-rounder but I fear will have a hard time to shake the “pay driver” moniker when he has a super talented and beloved prospect alongside him.
+Nicholas Latifi is a solid all-rounder but I fear will have a hard time shaking the “pay driver” moniker when he has a super-talented and beloved prospect alongside him.
 Sirotkin really wasn’t all that bad and he was one and done.